RT-Thread/rt-thread/components/net/af_unix/README.md

 `SOL_SOCKET`/`SCM_RIGHTS` control messages.
 The queued reference remains valid after the sender closes its descriptor.
 On receive, each reference is installed as a new descriptor in the receiving process and retains the same open file description, including its shared file position.
+Passing an AF_UNIX socket descriptor is not supported and returns `EOPNOTSUPP`.

 For datagram sockets, the control message is atomic with its datagram.
 For stream sockets, it is associated with the first byte written by `sendmsg()` and